Introduction

 The establishment of FRESTAS coincided with a period of significant social and political transformation in Brazil, marked by mass protests, economic challenges, and intensifying debates about the country's democratic future.
 From its inception, the triennial positioned itself as a platform for artistic responses to these conditions, creating space for critical reflection and imaginative alternatives.

-Curatorial Vision
+Curatorial Approach

-FRESTAS has developed a distinctive curatorial approach characterized by thematic depth, critical engagement, and collective processes.
+FRESTAS has developed a distinctive curatorial methodology characterized by thematic depth, critical engagement, and collective processes.
 Each edition is shaped by curators who bring diverse perspectives and methodologies, creating exhibitions that function as platforms for multiple voices rather than singular authorial visions.

 The curatorial teams often work closely with artists, researchers, educators, and community members throughout the exhibition development, embracing collaborative and horizontally structured processes.
 This approach reflects a commitment to decolonizing curatorial practice and challenging traditional hierarchies within the art world.